 Storage And Reheating

-If you like this recipe, please give it a FIVE STAR rating and share it on your favorite social channel!
+If you like this recipe, please give it a FIVE-STAR rating, leave a comment, and share it on your favorite social channel!

 Ingredients

-- 8 ounces dry Conchiglioni pasta shells
+- 8 ounces dry Conchiglioni or jumbo pasta shells

 - 1 tablespoon olive oil